 Baby Weight Percentile Chart by Age: WHO Reference Tables (2026)

-Baby weight percentile chart with WHO reference values birth to 24 months.
-Complete tables for boys and girls, 3rd to 97th percentile, by month.
+Baby weight percentile chart with WHO reference values from birth to 24 months.
+Selected tables for boys and girls, plus the WHO LMS calculation method.

 Most baby percentile guides explain what percentile means but never show you the actual numbers.
 This one does.
 The tables below come from the WHO Child Growth Standards (2006), the same reference used by pediatricians and health departments worldwide.
 They show reference weights at five percentile levels for boys and girls from birth to 24 months.